1337kiwi/1337kiwi.github.io/source/_posts/omi-post-1.md

 So I defined my boundaries for when to use this.

 1. **Meetings where recording is expected**: Team meetings, client calls, interviews where everyone knows it's being recorded.
 2. **Legal/High Risk Situations**: Any situation where I feel like my life, safety, or legality could be at risk by the situation, it's going on.
 But this is no different me recording on my phone.
 This is no different from me pulling out a pen recorder and just recording the situation.
-If I hit this point, people's comfort no longer matter to me.
+If I hit this point, people's comfort no longer matters to me.

     My safety first, other people's safety second, and then we can make a win-win situation on comfort after those are established.